algotrade-research/plutus-guideline/standard/STANDARD.md

     - The complete set of parameters, input data, and output of all the experiments examined in the project should be mentioned in a separate section but not in the README.md file.
 Preferred these information is put into the **Final Report** or **Paper**.
 - Has a (optional) `Conclusion` section.
 - Has a `Reference` section to mention the references.
-- A link to the final report (or paper)
+- A link to the Final Report/Paper
-    - Show how to compile the final report (or paper) if the report is written in a language like LaTex.
+    - Show how to compile the document if the it is written in a language like LaTex.
 - Be reasonably easy to follow.

-### 1.3 The Final Report (or Paper)
+### 1.3 The Final Report/Paper
-- The final report contains all the same sections as the `README.md` file but in more in-depth details.
+- This document contains all the same sections as the `README.md` file but in more in-depth details.
 Note that the `Related Work` (or `Backrgound`), and `Conclusion` sections are **NOT** optional in the final report.
 - If the final document was written in software such as LaTex, it should be included in the project's GitHub repository and the source to compile it.
 - The final document should contain adequate information to understand the project.
 It should contain documentation reproducing the result up to:
     - Minimally, Step 6: Out-of-sample Backtesting